ponylang/ponylang-website/content/blog/last-week-in-pony-051720.md

 - Ponyc release notes are moving!

-    Previously, release notes for Ponyc were posted to Ponylang website(https://www.ponylang.io/categories/release/).
+    Previously, release notes for Ponyc were posted to [Ponylang website](https://www.ponylang.io/categories/release/).
 Starting today, they will be posted in the [release tab](https://github.com/ponylang/ponyc/releases) of the [ponyc repo](https://github.com/ponylang/ponyc).

     As a result of this, there will be no RSS feed for releases.
 Releases will still be announced in Last Week in Pony which still has an RSS feed.